yossev/yossev/README.md

   -> 🌐 Portfolio : yossev.vercel.app
-  -> 🌱 Im Currently learning Web Development and Competitive Programming.
+  -> 🌱 Im Currently learning Web Development, Competitive Programming and Python.
   -> ⚙️ Working on Mastering Software Engineering Principals -> 🤝 Looking to collaborate on more C++ Projects
   -> 🤔 Looking for help with Computer Graphics and Game Dev